Nmartinez167/osticket-prereqs/README.md

-Now that we have created the windows virtual machine we take the public ip address and use remote desktop to connect to it you can access the remote desktop option by searching for it on under the windows tab on your desktop, Copy and paste the i.p address from the windows Vm we do that by navigating to the azure portal and looking under the virtual machines tab.
+Now that we have created the windows virtual machine we take the public ip address and use remote desktop to connect to it, copy and paste the i.p address from the azure portal we do that by navigating to the virtual machines tab.

 <img width="50%" height="50%" alt="Screenshot 2026-01-15 090926" src="https://github.com/user-attachments/assets/6108a7ba-bd44-4bb3-8aff-bbe8522593d7" />